seanpm2001/seanpm2001/Segments/Feature-requests-for-GitHub/!OldVersions/README/English/USA/1/101-200/README.txt

 - [ ] Return a properly documented error message when trying to create a discussion that goes over the limit, instead of giving a generic, unhelpful error [:octocat: `See community#60075`](https://github.com/orgs/community/discussions/60075/)
 - [ ] Allow embedded videos in Markdown that rely on local repository files, instead of files solely on the GitHub user content server
 - [ ] Keep workflow/action pinned when disabling workflow [:octocat: `See community #122339`](https://github.com/orgs/community/discussions/122339/)
+- [ ] Add language linguist color (circle pog) to all language entries in the language dropdown
+- [ ] Allow for all languages to be shown in the user profile dropdown, as like in the organization profile dropdown
 - [ ] No other requests at the moment

 View this segment [in a separate file](/Segments/Feature-requests-for-GitHub/README.md)